-Some of the labs use deadly chemicals, gases and products.
+Some of the labs use dangerous chemicals, gases and products.
 While you may not be using them, you are still at risk.
 Pay attention to all smells and sounds.
+Please do not wear strong smelling body products or make-up in the labs.